thestorefront/DataCollection.js/README.md

 # DataCollection.js !['coverage'](http://img.shields.io/badge/coverage-95.5%25-brightgreen.svg)

-Manipulate large, in-memory datasets with ease using JavaScript.
+Manipulate data from API responses with ease.

 Inspired by modern Object Relational Managers, DataCollection.js is a JavaScript library for storage, filtration, manipulation and accession of large